wFR4M3/hash-getter/README.md

 ## First start

-Before you can run the file, make sure that you have changet the marked sections of code
+Before you can run the file, make sure that you have installed python on your computer and changed the marked sections of code

 ## Purpose